florianbrinkmann/photographus/readme.md

 After doing so, you can choose from the following options for each of the four front page panels:

 * Display a grid of posts which has a post thumbnail.
-You can also hide the post titles, only show posts with the post formats »Gallery« or »Image« and select a category.
+You can define the number of posts, hide the post titles, only show posts with the post formats »Gallery« or »Image« and select a category.
 * Display the latest posts from your site.
 You can define the number of posts to show and optionally show a short version, where only the header meta is displayed.